Fire Alarm Categories Guide for UK Businesses

 Fire Alarm: M Category

-Overview: L2 systems include the same level of protection as L3 but with added detection in areas that are at high risk of fire ignition.
-This might include kitchens, boiler rooms, and storage areas with combustible materials.
+Overview: L2 systems provide the same core protection as L3, but add detectors in high-risk areas like kitchens, boiler rooms, and storage spaces containing flammable materials.

 Suitable for